komikku-app/komikku/README.md

 # ![app icon](./.github/readme-images/app-icon.png)TachiyomiSY
 Tachiyomi is a free and open source manga reader for Android 5.0 and above.
 This version of Tachiyomi, TachiyomiSY was based off TachiyomiAZ.
-TachiyomiAZ has decided to keep the old UI of the app, this version is meant to push forward in the ways of UI and usability, doing that it takes the new Tachiyomi(original) UI.
-TachiyomiSY also includes a lot of the up in coming features of the Tachiyomi Preview, as well as features from other forks like J2K, it has quite a few custom features from myself and contributors as well.
+This version is meant to push forward in the ways of usability and features.
+TachiyomiSY tries to push forward where it can, but staying in a place where it can easily grab updates and features from the main app, it tries to make new features, or take features from other forks like J2K and Neko.

 ![screenshots of app](./.github/readme-images/screens.png)